Ottaht1/Chronos/README.md

 # Chronos
-Chronos is a simple web application that displays a digital clock with the current time, including hours, minutes, seconds, and AM/PM indicator.
+Chronos is a simple digital clock application built using HTML, CSS, and JavaScript.
+It displays the current time in a digital clock format.